-Importantly, this new funding also helps support additional logistical capacity including to the UN Humanitarian Air Service (UNHAS), currently ferrying aid workers and supplies to seven UNMISS camps housing 51,000 internally displaced persons.
-The eighth camp in Bor just yesterday received three flights but these are not yet sustained and reliable.
+Importantly, this new funding also helps support additional logistical capacity, including to the UN Humanitarian Air Service (UNHAS), which is currently ferrying aid workers and supplies to nine UNMISS bases housing 51,000 internally displaced persons.
+The tenth base, in Bor, is occasionally receiving humanitarian flights, but these are not yet sustained and reliable.